MehmetZorlu07/remote-mentoring/wiki/plan.md

   * Finish what's remaining from the projects part.
   * Finish the my account page.
 * **Week 8**
+  * Implement the delete project functionality.
+  * Create my projects page.
+  * Fix the pc (working environment and database)
 * **Week 9**
+  * Implement all the features in must have part of Moscow Principle (5 features)
 * **Week 10**
 * **Week 11 [PROJECT WEEK]**
 * **Week 12 [PROJECT WEEK]** Status report submitted.